 Today we look at Jesus’ first miracle of turning water into wine at the wedding in Cana without becoming sidetracked by peripheral issues.
 Recently, we discussed this passage at a small home group meeting.
 They helped unlock some aspects of the miracle I had previously failed to notice.
 Hopefully, I now see a greater piece of God’s heart.
 Here at the wedding, Jesus revealed His glory through His first miracle.

-We may easily become lost in the symbolic imagery of wedding feasts, motherly medling, water and wine.
+We may easily become lost in the symbolic imagery of wedding feasts, motherly meddling, water and wine.
 Cana means “reed,” and comes from the verb, to twist together.
 Even here we see symbolism of humanities fallen condition for which Jesus willingly came.

 “On the third day a wedding took place at Cana in Galilee, Jesus’ mother was there, and Jesus and his disciples had also been invited to the wedding.”